Havana Biennial

-The Bienal de La Habana was founded in 1984.
+The Bienal de La Habana was a traditional Latin, Caribbean event, originated in Havana, Cuba, that aims to raise awareness to promote contemporary art and giving priority to Latin-American and Caribbean artists.

+The event was founded in 1984.
 It takes place in Havana (Cuba) every two years.
 It principally aims at promoting the developing world in contemporary art circles, giving priority to Latin American and Caribbean artists, although artists from all over the world submit works.

 Since its first edition in 1984, the Biennial event has had central themes, among them tradition and contemporary times, challenges, art, society and reflection, man and memory, life with art and urban life.
 Works emphasize mainly paintings and other two-dimensional displays, using a variety of techniques.